Light-up shoes: History

-Mercury Switch Controversy

-The original children's LA Lights faced significant environmental and health concerns due to their use of mercury switches.Children's body weight was insufficient to trigger the lights through pressure alone, so LA Gear opted to use mercury to activate the diodes.^{[5]} Mercury is a toxic environmental element that can cause health issues upon exposure, particularly damaging to the nervous systems of children and pregnant women.
+The original children's LA Lights faced significant environmental and health concerns due to their use of mercury switches.
+Children's body weight was insufficient to trigger the lights through pressure alone, so LA Gear opted to use mercury to activate the diodes.^{[5]} Mercury is a toxic environmental element that can cause health issues upon exposure, particularly damaging to the nervous systems of children and pregnant women.

 As parents became aware of the mercury content, states began taking action.
 Minnesota banned the sales and distribution of the shoes, and LA Gear was forced to pay $70,000 to aid in disposal efforts.
 The company also established a toll-free mail-in recycling program that was free to consumers but did not provide refunds or exchanges.

 LA Gear subsequently phased out the mercury-based shoes and replaced them with a metal spring mechanism that completed an electrical circuit when jostled.
 However, these replacement switches were far less precise and prone to issues, with many switches remaining stuck in the "on" position and burning out the shoe's battery in a matter of hours.
 The diminished quality of the lighting technology contributed to declining sales.

-The Skechers Era

-Company Formation

 After conflicts with investors over company direction, Robert Greenberg and his son Michael left LA Gear in 1991.
 Robert Greenberg founded Skechers in 1992, the same year he departed from LA Gear.
 The company was established in Manhattan Beach, California, initially to handle distribution of Doc Martens footwear in the United States, but quickly pivoted to creating and marketing their own Skechers brand.

-Twinkle Toes Product Line

 Skechers developed the Twinkle Toes line, which became extremely popular with girls who wanted to stand out and have fun.The line features rhinestone-decorated toes, bright lights, and bold colors, with shoes that light up with each step.
 Unlike LA Gear's original design, Skechers' modern light-up shoes use pressure-activated LED technology and are marketed as providing sparkle to everyday activities for school, playgrounds, and home use.

-Battery Safety Issues

 Beginning around 2015, Skechers light-up shoes, including the S-Lights, Shopkins, and Twinkle Toes lines, faced legal challenges related to the use of Nickel-Cadmium (Ni-Cad) rechargeable batteries.
 At least one class action lawsuit was filed alleging that the batteries encased in the shoes were capable of exploding and causing severe chemical burns to wearers' lower extremities.

 Multiple lawsuits alleged that Skechers was aware of the battery issues as early as July 2017, when the company began routinely contacting consumers who reported problems and offering replacement shoes.
 In 2018, a New York mother filed a lawsuit claiming her nine-year-old son suffered second-degree chemical burns on his feet after his Skechers S-Lights got wet during a water play day at school.